Inist-CNRS/ezmaster/README.md

 ## Install and run for developements

 ### Without without npm/node
-To start ezmaster from a local git clone, you can follow these steps (needs nodejs and mongodb installed localy):
+To start ezmaster from a local git clone, you can follow these steps (needs nodejs and mongodb called ezmaster_db installed localy):

 ```shell
 git clone https://github.com/Inist-CNRS/ezmaster.git